intel/CommsPowerManagement/ansible/README.md

   of bins.
 User has to specify the list of cores on which C6 C-state should be `on` or `off`.
 Also, user has to specify the number of bins by which max frequency of the listed cores should be lowered.
-The user should specify the core list, C6 C-state, bins and action details as variables in either of the below files.
+The user should specify the core list, C6 C-state, bins and action details as variables inside server group variables files under the system default path i.e. `/etc/ansible/` as below.

   ```
-  /etc/ansible/hosts
-  /etc/ansible/hosts.yaml
-  /etc/ansible/group_vars/<serversgroup.yml>
-  Example: /etc/ansible/group_vars/webservers.yaml
+  Example file: /etc/ansible/group_vars/webservers.yaml
+  mkdir /etc/ansible/group_vars
+  touch /etc/ansible/group_vars/<serversgroup.yml>
   ```
- The action sections with variables should be added like below.
+ The action sections with variables should be added like below to the file created.
  The number of actions can vary.

  **Note:** Do not add actions with an empty core list.